decentralized-identity/keri/docs/Q-and-A.md

 It is.
 Sections 2.2.3 - 2.3.1 of the [white paper](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf) explains transferrability and the "basic"-type identifier, which always represents a public key and may be either transferrable (can be updated) or non-transferrable (ephemeral/did:key style). section 14.2 actually details how these are encoded, basically check the first few chars of the identifier.\
 _(CharlesCunningham)_

+## Is it fair to say that DID resolution in general is a security weakness and then push forward KERI in that name?
+_Although some DIDs have not kept up with design goals* of DIDs, e.g. did:web, it is too strong to state this in general.
+It simply depends on the DID method?\
+*decentralization, persistence, cryptographic verifiability._

+In brief: we argue that the chain is as strong as its weakest ring.

+Security is not build into the protocol but indeed as the eloborate question mentions, it depends on the DID method.
+Which overall is a huge risk for community as people needs to know the security level which each did method brings.
+From that perspective without unified security model brings us to the similar situation where, me having private email server in the basement to avoid spying by google, I send out my e-mail to you having it on gmail.
+I have high security and privacy but other side have just security without privacy.
+The outcome is that security model is applied in wrong place and KERI aims to fix it.
+_(RobertMitwicki)_

 ## Could we see a `WASM` module in the near future for Sidetree and DID:peer interoperability?
  WASM is certainly on the roadmap, but for the main issue of Sidetree and did:peer interop, see the [core KERI spec repo issue](https://github.com/decentralized-identity/keri/issues/79) for more info.\
 _(CharlesCunningham)_